kellatirupathi/Doability/readme.md

 def analyze_questions_with_prompt(extracted_text):
     prompt = f"""
-Please extract and format the questions from the following images into a clean, tabular format.
-Ensure that only the question text is captured, without any accompanying answers or options.
-If there are any coding-related questions, include only the question text and examples or sample inputs or outputs relevant to the coding task.
+Please analyze the following questions extracted from an image.
+Provide a detailed response, explaining the concepts behind each question and offering suggestions or tips for answering them effectively.

 Questions:
 {extracted_text}
 """